Michigan Avenue (Chicago): From the River southwards

 South of Cermak Road is the Motor Row District, a historic strip along Michigan Avenue that was home to many early 20th century automobile "palaces."
-A point of interest in this area is the former Illinois Automobile Club, which later was used as the home of the Chicago Defender, a prominent African-American Chicago newspaper at 2400 South Michigan.
+A point of interest in this area is the former Illinois Automobile Club, which later was used as the home of The Chicago Defender, a prominent African-American Chicago newspaper at 2400 South Michigan.
 A little bit further south is Bronzeville, a historic black community in Chicago.
 Points of interest include the historic Mercy Hospital and Medical Center, the Illinois College of Optometry and the South Side Community Art Center.

 The intersection of Michigan Avenue and 35th Street is home to two important local institutions.
 On the northwest corner is De La Salle Institute, a Catholic high school which was attended by future Chicago mayors Richard J. Daley, Richard M. Daley, and Michael Bilandic.
 On the southwest corner is the Chicago Police Department Headquarters.
 Michigan Avenue continues through the South Side and dead ends at 63rd Street, just north of a rail yard and parking lots.

 The Avenue continues heading south at 66th Street to Marquette Road, where it moves a half-block to the east back into alignment with the run north of 63rd Street.
 It then continues south to 89th Street where it dead ends once again for a housing subdivision and a railroad line.
 It resumes at 91st Street heading south through the working class Roseland community, featuring a large commercial strip along Michigan between 111th and 115th streets.
 The street dead ends again at 127th Street just before the Cal-Sag Channel.
 It begins again in the south suburb of Riverdale before finally terminating at Sibley Boulevard or IL RT-83.

 Transportation

 The Chicago "L" Red Line's Chicago and Grand stations are useful for reaching the Magnificent Mile.
-Both the Monroe and Jackson stations are close to the Art Institute, as are Loop stations on the Brown, Pink, Orange, and Green Lines.
-Millennium and Van Buren Street Stations are located along Michigan Avenue serving the Metra Electric and South Shore Lines.
+Both the Monroe and Jackson stations are close to the Art Institute.
+Stations on the east side of the Loop (Adams/Wabash and Washington/Wabash stations) are also close to the Art Institute.
+Millennium and Van Buren Street stations are located east of Michigan Avenue serving the Metra Electric and South Shore Lines.
 The avenue is also traversed by a multitude of bus routes and taxi cabs primarily in the Downtown and Magnificent Mile areas.

+South of downtown, plenty of bus routes (e.g. bus routes 1 and 4) continue to run south along Michigan Avenue before reaching the Bronzeville neighborhood.
+There are no bus routes along Michigan Avenue between 35th Street and 95th Street.
+South of 95th Street, more bus routes run along Michigan Avenue as multiple bus routes in the South Side end at the 95th/Dan Ryan station.
+One bus route, 34 South Michigan, travels from 95th/Dan Ryan station to Altgeld Gardens Homes via its namesake street.

+At 121st Street, the State Street station on the Blue Island branch of the Metra Electric District serves Michigan Avenue.